dafzor/swlfpn/notes.md

 # Secret World Legends **Fake** _Change Notes_

 These _change notes_ were written as a thought exercise on ways I believe the  game would be better.
-It focus only on Quality of life and game play improvements ignoring any bug or performance fixing that the game would also benefit from.
+It focus only on Quality of life and game play improvements ignoring any bug or performance fixing that the game would also benefit from or content additions.

 **This document is in no way associated with Funcom or in any way reflects current or future plans for the game and are only meant to serve as a discussion topic.**